Corgam/LEO-CDN/README.md

 ## Ground Stations

 Reads the list of groundstations from `temp/filename.txt` (specified in the Config file) and creates a thread for each of them.
-Groundstation will send n amount of requests ( specified in the Config file) to the best satellite (received from the Coordinator).
+Groundstation will send n amount of requests (specified in the Config file) in an async fashion to the best satellite (received from the Coordinator).

 ## satellite_server.py